browserengineering/book/book/embeds.md

 Iframes add a whole new layer of security challenges atop what we discussed in [Chapter 10](security.md).
-The power to embed one web page into another creates a commensurate security risk when the two pages don't trust each other---both in the case of embedding a trusted page into your own page, and the reverse, where an attacker embeds your page into their own, malicious one.
+The power to embed one web page into another creates a commensurate security risk when the two pages don't trust each other---both in the case of embedding an untrusted page into your own page, and the reverse, where an attacker embeds your page into their own, malicious one.
 In both cases, we want to protect your page from any security or privacy risks caused by the other frame.

 The starting point is that cross-origin iframes can't access each